WabashOS/riscv-isa-sim/pfa_spec.md

 bookkeeping)

 ### Load
-Returned Value: vaddr of oldest fetched page that has not been reported (FIFO order) OR 0 if no page has been evicted but not reported
+Returned Value: Page ID of oldest fetched page that has not been reported (FIFO order).
+Will return 0 if no new pages are present.

 **Note**: Unlike EVICT, NEW always reports every fetched page.
 Since it may be bounded, it is important for SW to drain this queue periodically.
 A full new queue will result in a page-fault being delivered to the OS.

-In practice, this shouldn’t be an issue if one always pops off the NEW queue when adding to the FREE queue since they will likely be the same size.
+**Note**: The OS may choose to store pages with a Page ID of 0.
+If this is the case, the OS must use the NEW_STAT register to differentiate between an empty new page queue and a returned page with ID 0.

+### Store
+Illegal

+## NEW_STAT
+Query status of new page queue.

+### Load
+Returned Value: Number of new pages in the queue.

 ### Store
 Illegal